Writer (film): Plot

-The movie opens with a new recruit police constable Arivazhagan (Dileepan) reporting for duty at Tiruverumbur police station, in Tiruchirappalli.
-He is taken under wing by Head constable Thangaraj (Samuthirakani), who works as a writer at the station.
-Thangaraj is shown to be a bigamist, and it is later revealed that he was forced into the second marriage with a much younger girl, to bear an offspring.
-Thangaraj had initiated and is still continuing to fight a case, for the establishment of a police union, for voicing the opinions of lower rank police officers.
-This does not go well with the Inspector of the police (Bose Venkat), who has him transferred to Thiruvallikeni police station in Chennai, as a punishment.
+The movie opens with a new recruit police constable Arivazhagan reporting for duty at Tiruverumbur police station in Tiruchirappalli.
+He is taken under wing by head constable Thangaraj, who works as a writer at the station.
+Thangaraj is shown to be a bigamist, and it is later revealed that he was forced into a second marriage with a much younger girl, to bear an offspring.
+Thangaraj had initiated and is still continuing to fight a case, for the establishment of a police union, for voicing the opinions of lower-rank police officers.
+This does not go well with the police inspector, who has him transferred to Thiruvallikeni police station in Chennai as a punishment.

 Once there, Thangaraj is assigned menial duties within the station and befriends an ex-convict, Raja, whom Thangaraj had known from a previous case.
 Raja does odd jobs and is shown to stay within the station premises.
-On his first day, Thangaraj is assigned to watch over a PhD student Devakumar (Hari Krishnan), held in illegal custody in a marriage hall nearby.
-Devakumar tries to escape initially, but gets caught by Thangaraj and the manager of the marriage hall.
-The police personnel in the station don't seem to take any interest in revealing the details of the case.
-The police inspector Perumal and another head constable Manickam, force Devakumar to sign some documents.
+On his first day, Thangaraj is assigned to watch over PhD student Devakumar, held in illegal custody in a marriage hall nearby.
+Deva tries to escape initially, but gets caught by Thangaraj and the marriage hall manager.
+The police personnel in the station do not seem to take any interest in revealing the details of the case.
+The police inspector Perumal and another head constable Manickam force Deva to sign some documents.

-Devakumar is constantly shifted to various lodges, and the Deputy Commissioner Trivedi Sharma is also shown to be involved in the case.
-Raja and Thangaraj go to watch over Devakumar, and he sobbingly shares his story to Raja.
-Devakumar belongs to a backward community, living with his elder brother Xavier (Subramaniam Siva), his sister-in-law and their son, in Thirukkattupalli town, near Trichy.
+Deva is constantly shifted to various lodges, and Deputy Commissioner Trivedi Sharma is also shown to be involved in the case.
+Raja and Thangaraj go to watch over Deva, and he sobbingly shares his story to Raja.
+Deva belongs to a backward community, living with his elder brother Xavier, sister-in-law, and their son in Thirukkattupalli town, near Trichy.
 After a spat in the house, he heads back to Chennai.
 Pretty soon, he is shown to be detained by the police, who also take his cellphone away.
 A senior journalist in Trichy, whom Thangaraj has been pursuing to write about the police union case, publishes this illegal detention as a scoop, after Thangaraj unintentionally reveals it to him.

-Trivedi Sharma becomes livid, and has Thangaraj write a crime scene to implicate Devakumar, not knowing it was Thangaraj who leaked the story.
+Sharma becomes livid and has Thangaraj write a crime scene to implicate Deva, not knowing it was Thangaraj who leaked the story.
 It also shown that Thangaraj was previously acquainted with him.
-Devakumar gets implicated as a Naxalite and is arrested.
+Deva gets implicated as a Naxalite and is arrested.
 Thangaraj feels guilty for having caused this.
 Xavier comes to Chennai to meet his brother.
-Thangaraj explains to him the seriousness of the situation and asks him to approach a lawyer Marudhamuthu (G. M. Sundar), to help out in the case.
-Marudhamuthu learns that the police are very secretive about the case and is not allowed an audience with Devakumar.
+Thangaraj explains to him the seriousness of the situation and asks him to approach a lawyer Marudhamuthu, to help out in the case.
+Marudhamuthu learns that the police are very secretive about the case and is not allowed an audience with Deva.